 He regularly visits Japan and Asia, performing with orchestras such as NHK Symphony and Seoul Philharmonic as well as regular recital tours, often playing to sell-out audiences in Suntory Hall and Tokyo Opera City.
 He returns to Russia on a regular basis and has performed with the Russian National Philharmonic under Vladimir Spivakov and the Svetlanov Russian State Symphony Orchestra, as well as recitals at the Great Hall of Moscow Conservatory and at the Kremlin.

 At the age of 13, Alexander moved to Sydney where he lived until 2006.
 He has performed with all the main Australian orchestras including Melbourne and Sydney Symphonies, returning each year for concerts and recitals.
 In 2009 he made an acclaimed recording of the complete Prokofiev Concerti with Vladimir Ashkenazy and the Sydney Symphony which was recorded live at the Sydney Opera House.
 In addition to the Prokofiev cycle, he has made several recordings including a recital disc of works by Rachmaninov, Scriabin and Prokofiev for Piano Classics.
 His most recent recording, a recital disc featuring Brahms Paganini Variations and works by Liszt has been widely praised.

-Alexander supports a number of charities including Theme and Variations Young Pianist Trust which aims to provide support and encouragement to young and aspiring Australian pianists as well as Opportunity Cambodia, which has built a residential educational facility for needy Cambodian children.
+Alexander supports a number of charities including Theme and Variations Young Pianist Trust which aims to provide support and encouragement to young, aspiring Australian pianists as well as Opportunity Cambodia, which has built a residential educational facility for Cambodian children.